Adding sign in with Google and phone authentication to your Flutter app

 We're heading to Authentication to make a few changes on Sign-in method.
 Just click on Phone, then enable and save.
 Same thing for Google, then enable and save.
 Your Sign-in method tab should look like this:

 We are not done yet!
 Fortunately, Google already made a Codelab that ensures you add platform-specific configuration to your Firebase app.
 Just click here and come back once you're done with this step.
-Remember, only Step 6 is necessary for this.
+Remember, only Step 6 and 7 are necessary for this.

-Also, if you're doing this on iOS, don't forget to do the steps on iOS integration here, changing the Google Sign-in Section within ios/Runner/Info.plist with the correct CFBundleURLSchemes.
+Also, if you're doing this on iOS, don't forget to do the steps on iOS integration here, changing the Google Sign-in Section within ios/Runner/Info.plist with the correct CFBundleURLSchemes data.

 With this out of the way, we're onto some programming.